 Submissions

 We accept translations of poetry, short or excerpted fiction, plays, and literary nonfiction into English.
-We also welcome submissions of visual art, of any medium, to be considered as companion pieces to accepted translations.

 A critical component of your submission is the Translator’s Note.
 Please use this opportunity to speak to the source and receiving contexts of the work and any unique challenges faced in the act of translation itself.
 Take care here—the Translator’s Note is often a deciding factor in our review process.